BIIFSweden/Federico-Pietrocola2022-1-GFP-Dot-Counting-with-Cellpose/README.md

 #### Output Files

 The output files include images for all segmentation and a single excel file containing a seperate column for each microscopy file.
 The rows indicate the number of counted dots per each detected cell within the frame.

+Note, if you choose to re-run the output file, change the name or delete the existing "Results" folder, otherwise the program will append new data to the exisitng results folder.